Music & Theatre (MTF)

 MTF 141 Guitar Class for Beginners (1 credit)

 This class is intended as an introduction to acoustic and classical guitar techniques employed in contemporary guitar styles.
 The focus of this course will involve learning basic open chords, learning to read and play music on the guitar, bar chords, and basic fingerstyle technique.
 The course will also cover the fundamental music theory necessary for playing songs and basic fret board knowledge.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 142 History of Rock and Pop (3 credits)

 This course examines the history of popular music in the English-speaking world from the mid twentieth century to the present day.
 Genres examined include swing, doo-wop, rock and roll, soul, funk, disco, heavy metal, and punk.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Music Industry Course, Undergraduate
+Attributes: CCC: F&P Arts, Design & Creative, GEP: Art/Literature, Music Industry Course, Undergraduate

 MTF 143 Music in Film (3 credits)

 This course focuses on the ways music functions in narrative film.
 In the first weeks, students will develop analytical skills to describe the ways music can enhance, comment on, undermine, and direct a viewer's interpretation.
 The remainder of the semester will follow a generally chronological structure, focusing on influential composers and directors, theoretical writings, and the wide variety of twentieth-century and twenty-first musical styles used in soundtracks.
 Class discussions and writing assignments will guide students in the study of the interlocking histories of music, film, politics, and culture.
 This course is designed for all students.
 Previous musical training is not required.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 144 Introduction to Music Therapy (3 credits)

 This course is an introduction to the field of music therapy.
 Students will study the history, theory, practice, and applications of music therapy for a variety of clinical populations.
 They will learn about ongoing research in the field, acquiring a broad understanding of the current state of practice and research.
 The course is open to all students who are interested in learning more about the field of music therapy.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 150 First Year Seminar (3 credits)